XMPP-Interop-Testing/xmpp-interop-testing.github.io/_documentation/woodpecker.md

 {% endhighlight %}

-The above assumes that your server is running and reachable on the host `xmppserver`, serving the XMPP domain `shakespeare.lit`.
-You'll find the full range of available configuration options below.
+This example demonstrates one possible way to provision accounts.
+It assumes your server is running and reachable on the host `xmppserver`, serving the XMPP domain `shakespeare.lit`, and that it supports In-Band Registration (as defined in [XEP-0077](https://xmpp.org/extensions/xep-0077.html)) to provision accounts.
+Other configuration methods are also available, and you can explore the full set of options in the sections below.

 ## A Full Example